neondatabase/website/content/docs/cloud/about.md

 title: About Neon
 ---

-Neon is a fully managed serverless Postgres in the cloud with a generous free tier.
+Neon is a fully managed serverless Postgres with a generous free tier.
 Neon separates storage and compute and offers modern developer features such as serverless, branching, bottomless storage, and many more.
 Neon is open source and written in Rust.